 observed dynamic modularity in biological networks and suggested the network structure may underpin genetic robustness and plasticity.
 They focus on network hubs which are more likely to be essential genes and define the subgroups of hubs based on correlation of gene expression with protein-protein interaction partners: ‘party’ hubs (which interact simultaneously with many partners) and ‘date’ hubs (which interact with different partners in different conditions).
 Party and date hubs occurred most frequently within and between network modules respectively.
 Party hubs were considered local regulators, whereas date hubs were considered important to network connectivity as global regulators.
 This distinction between classes of network hubs was supported by differences in tissue specificity and clinical relevance as a proposed predictor of clinical outcome in breast cancer with an AUROC of 0.784 .
 However, correlation between expression and protein interactions were not robustly reproduced.
 The importance of date hubs has been criticised for assuming a bimodal distribution and basing the global importance of data hubs on a small subset .
-As an alternative interpretation, suggest the importance of interactions rather than network hubs as interactions important to the network were between functionally similar proteins.
+As an alternative interpretation, suggest the importance of interactions rather than network hubs, as interactions important to the network were between functionally similar proteins.
 Network hubs can also be classed as associative or dissociative depending on whether they tend toward or away from connecting directly to other network hubs (van Steen 2010).
 The associative and dissociative properties can also be used to test whether nodes of a particular subgroup (e.g., gene function) associate with each other.

 Applications of network theory are diverse, including uses in social sciences, engineering, and computer science.
 Due to their complexity and difficulty of gathering sufficient empirical data, biological applications of network theory are relatively unexplored.
 High-throughput technologies such as siRNA screens, two-hybrid screens, microarrays and massively parallel sequencing have made generating genome-scale molecular data feasible and enabled analysis of biological networks at the molecular level.
 Many types of inter-related molecular networks can be constructed and analysed, depending on the biological application.
 Genetic interaction networks will be the focus of this project because they are relatively unexplored compared to other molecular networks, have potential for applications in drug discovery (particularly cancer treatment), and may lead to better understanding of the role of genetics in cellular function and disease.
 Genetic interactions are usually studied at a high-throughput scale in simple model organisms such as bacteria, yeasts or the nematode worm; studies in humans, mammals, and non-model organisms (where applications would have the most societal impact) are limited by cost, time and labour constraints.
 Computational approaches with effective predictive models are the only feasible approach to study the connectivity of a biological network in a complex metazoan cell at the genome-scale.

-Molecular networks are biological networks consisting on biological molecules including genes, transcripts (with non-coding and microRNAs), or proteins related by known interactions and gene regulatory or metabolic pathways.
+Molecular networks are biological networks consisting of biological molecules including genes, transcripts (with non-coding and microRNAs), or proteins related by known interactions and gene regulatory or metabolic pathways.
 Targeted therapeutics have had some success for drug discovery, particularly in anticancer applications, including exploiting these molecular networks by designing combination therapies and applying a network pharmacology framework .
 Rational design of drugs selective to a single target has often failed to deliver clinical efficacy.
 Many existing effective drugs modulate multiple proteins, having been selected for biological effects or clinical outcome rather than molecular targets.
-Proponents of network biology and polypharmacology (specific binding to multiple targets) recommend to develop drugs with a desired target profile designed for the target topology .
+Proponents of network biology and polypharmacology (specific binding to multiple targets) recommend developing drugs with a desired target profile designed for the target topology .
 Multi-target treatments aim to achieve a clinical outcome through modulation of molecular networks since the genetic robustness of a cell often compensates for loss of a single molecular target.